stride3d/stride-docs/en/manual/audio/spatialized-audio.md

 ![Doppler effect](media/audio-index-play-audio-doppler-effect.png)

-To simulate realistic 3D audio, Xenko tracks the positions of two entities in the scene:
+To simulate realistic 3D audio, Stride tracks the positions of two entities in the scene:

 * **[audio emitters](audio-emitters.md)**, which emit audio
 * **[audio listeners](audio-listeners.md)**, which hear the sound emitted by audio emitters